Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 General South Africa is the most advanced, diversified, and productive economy in Africa.
 Boasting one of the most pro-business environments on the continent, South Africa is a logical option for U.S. companies seeking to enter the Sub-Saharan Africa marketplace.
 The country has a population of over 60 million, covers 1.22 million square kilometers, and is the world’s largest producer of platinum, vanadium, chromium, and manganese.

-Trade Relationships The United States is a critical trading and technology partner for South Africa and ranks as South Africa’s third-largest bilateral partner in two-way trade by value.
+Trade Relationships the United States is a critical trading and technology partner for South Africa and ranks as South Africa’s third-largest bilateral partner in two-way trade by value.
 While Europe and Japan have well-established trade links with South Africa, trade with China is growing fast, including in financial services.

 Four reasons why U.S. companies should consider exporting to South Africa:

-- New-to-market (NTM) companies should consider South Africa’s geographic advantages, logistics infrastructure, widespread use of the English language, and relatively transparent legal processes, which make it a low-entry threshold country.
+- New-to-market (NTM) companies should consider South Africa’s geographic advantages, infrastructure, widespread use of the English language, and relatively transparent legal processes, which make it a low-entry threshold country.
 The business environment (legal, publicity, marketing, forensics, process outsourcing, etc.) is arguably the best in Africa.

 - South Africa is a business incubator for new-to-market ideas; as the middle class in Africa grows, business models launched in and from South Africa will find easier acceptance in other Sub-Saharan Africa markets.